udamir/youtrack-workflow-cli/README.md

 ### Pull

 ```
-npx ytw pull [workflow-name...]
+npx ytw pull [workflow-name...] [--force]
 ```

 Downloads the specified workflows from your YouTrack installation to your local project.

 Options:
-- If no workflow name is provided, it will pull all workflows defined in your project.
+- `--force` - pull existing workflows without checking status and confirmation
-- Use `@` to select workflows interactively from the YouTrack server.
+- If no workflow names are provided, it will check status and prompt you to select workflows interactively from those which are not synced.

 ### Push

 ```
-npx ytw push [workflow-name...]
+npx ytw push [workflow-name...] [--force]
 ```

 Uploads the workflows from your local project to your YouTrack installation.

 Options:
-- If no workflow name is provided, it will push all workflows defined in your project.
+- `--force` - push existing workflows without checking status and confirmation
-- Use `@` to select workflows interactively from those in your project.
+- If no workflow names are provided, it will check status and prompt you to select workflows interactively from those which are not synced.

 ### Remove